duckduckgo/duckduckgo-documentation/duckduckhack/submitting-your-instant-answer/making_a_pull_request.md

 ## Making a Pull Request

-Now that you have completed the [developer checklist](https://dukgo.com/duckduckhack/developer_checklist) and added [Metadata](https://dukgo.com/duckduckhack/metadata) to your instant answer, you are ready to submit a pull request.
+Now that you have completed the [developer checklist](https://dukgo.com/duckduckhack/developer_checklist) and added [Metadata](https://dukgo.com/duckduckhack/metadata) to your Instant Answer, you are ready to submit a pull request.

 <!-- /summary -->